xYuunaX/SegaSaturnTribute/README.md

-Experimental Settings for Saturn Tribute Emulator.
+Experimental Settings for Saturn Tribute Emulator. (aka SSF)

       Note: Testing has been only been done in Portable Mode, so your results may vary.